 - Individual Counseling: We offer short term individual counseling.
-The staff counselor and student will work together to determine the best care for the student.
+The counselor and student will work together to determine the best method of care for the student's concerns.

 - Group Counseling: Every term we offer a variety of group options for our students.
-This is a way for students to gain support from fellow students who have the same concerns as they do.
-Full group counseling sessions can be viewed on the Group Sessions link.
+This is a way for students to grow with fellow students who have similar experiences.
+Full group counseling information can be viewed on the Group Sessions link.

-- Crisis Counseling: There are times when a student is in crisis and needs counseling services quickly.
-Students are encouraged to come to the Counseling Center during these times.
-More information about crisis counseling below.
+- Crisis Counseling: There are times when a student is in crisis and needs immediate assistance.
+Students are encouraged to come to Counseling Services in these times.
+See Crisis Sessions for more information.

 - Consultations: We are available to faculty, staff, and students for consultations regarding how to best assist a student.
 On or off campus referrals are also available.

-- Janell Mcgruder, Interim Director of Counseling Services, Licensed Professional Counselor, Staff Counselor and Sexual Assault Advocate
+- Janell McGruder, Director of Counseling Services, Sexual Assault Advocate

 - Vicki Swedlund, Administrative Assistant